Tingis Magazine Logo

 About Tingis

-Tingis was founded by Khalid Gourad and Anouar Majid as a quarterly Moroccan-American print magazine in late 2003.
-In recent years, its scope has been expanded to address issues of global cultural significance and provide a forum for progressive and liberal writers engaging in a critical analysis of Islam in its broad historical context.
-In so doing, the magazine remains motivated by a deep concern for the future of Muslim-majority nations and Muslims around the world.
+Tingis was founded by Khalid Gourad and Anouar Majid in late 2003 as a quarterly Moroccan-American print magazine.
+Over the years, its scope has expanded to address issues of global cultural significance and provide a forum for progressive and liberal writers to analyze Islam in its broad historical context critically.

 Tingis Magazine Winter 2004 Cover